 Topic 21: Strategic Product Management.
-Explores the principles of product management including identifying new growth opportunities, assessing the health and profitability of a product portfolio. developing new products, and positioning and repositioning of current products.
-Analytical tools, case discussions, and real-world derived projects will be the key learning tools.
-Marketing 372 (Topic: Strategic Product Management) and 172, 272, 372 (Topic 21) may not both be
+Explore the principles of product management, including identifying new growth opportunities, assessing the health and profitability of a product portfolio, developing new products, and positioning and repositioning of current products.
+Utilize analytical tools, case discussions, and real-world derived projects.
+Marketing 372 (Topic 21) and 372T (Topic 21) may not both be counted.

 Topic 22: Predictive Analytics and Data Mining.
-Comprehensive introduction to data mining problems and tools to enhance managerial decision making at all levels of the organization.
-Discuss scenarios including the use of data mining to support customer relationship management (CRM) decisions, decisions in the entertainment industry, financial trading, and even professional sports teams.
-No technical skills or prior knowledge required.
-Only one of the following may be counted: Business Analytics 357, 372 (Topic 2), Management Information Systems 373 (Topic 17), Marketing 372 (Topic: Predictive Analytics and Data Mining), 372 (Topic 22).
-Additional prerequisite: Statistics 301, 301H, 309 or 309H.
+Same as Business Analytics 372T (Topic 22) and Management Information Systems 372T (Topic 22).
+Introduction to data mining problems and tools to enhance managerial decision making at all levels of the organization.
+Discuss scenarios, including the use of data mining to support customer relationship management (CRM) decisions, decisions in the entertainment industry, financial trading, and even professional sports teams.
+Only one of the following may be counted: Business Analytics 372 (Topic 2), 372T (Topic 22), Management Information Systems 373 (Topic 17), 372T (Topic 22), Marketing 372 (Topic 22), 372T (Topic 22).
+Additional prerequisite: Statistics 301 or 301H.